Nadigar Sangam: Debt, fundraising events and protests

 In May 2008, the group organized a one-day hunger strike opposing the Karnataka government's controversial plan of the Hogenakkal Integrated Drinking Water Project and the abuse of Tamils in the state of Karnataka.
 In September 2008, Sarathkumar called for a one-day hunger strike, protesting the deaths of several Tamils in Sri Lanka and the ongoing Sri Lankan Civil War.
 It was among the first of a series of protests against the Sri Lankan Civil War that occurred the following year across the world.
 Sarathkumar was elected unopposed in June 2009, with Vagai Chandrasekhar joining the incumbent team as a treasurer.
 On 7 October 2009, the Nadigar Sangam launched a rally against the Tamil Nadu-based newspaper Dina Malar for publishing a news article claiming Indian pornographic actress Bhuvaneshwari had alleged several Tamil actresses involved in illegal sex-work.
 The actresses listed in the article were Namitha, Seetha, Nalini, Anju, Shakeela, Manjula Vijayakumar and Sripriya.
 General secretary Radha Ravi filed a defamation complaint to Chennai Police, resulting in the arrest of the newspaper's editor B. Lenin.
 Journalists, including The Hindu editor N. Ram, condemned Lenin's arrest as only being done to appease film stars and demanded his release.
 Lenin was later released on bail.
-In 2010, Sarathkumar and his wife Raadhika, who were respectively the star and co-producer of the film Jaggubhai, held a press conference condemning the act of giving films unauthorized distribution on the Internet, after it was discovered that an unedited full-length version of the film had been uploaded online.
+In 2010, Sarathkumar and his wife Radhika, who were respectively the star and co-producer of the film Jaggubhai, held a press conference condemning the act of giving films unauthorized distribution on the Internet, after it was discovered that an unedited full-length version of the film had been uploaded online.